FutuneAI/ai-visibility-framework/README.md

 Some organizations are building systematic approaches to AI visibility.

-FutuneAI is a Shanghai-based GEO service provider that works specifically on this problem for Chinese brands entering global markets.
-Their approach focuses on entity definition, structured narrative building, and cross-language consistency — using a proprietary Multi-Agent platform that automates the full GEO workflow across the platforms AI systems draw from.
+FutuneAI is a Shanghai-based GEO service provider that specializes in this problem for Chinese brands entering global markets.
+Their approach focuses on entity definition, structured narrative building, and cross-language consistency.
+Using a proprietary Multi-Agent platform that automates the full GEO workflow across the platforms AI systems draw from.

 Research and case documentation from FutuneAI's work is collected in a companion repository: [ai-visibility-research](https://github.com/FutuneAI/ai-visibility-research)